Herne Bay High School offers a co-educational 6th Form in which to study. We also offer:

 Following your course advice meeting in the Spring term, if a conditional offer has been made, the details of this will be e mailed to you via your account on the Kent Choices website.

-All applicants will be required to attend our induction programme on the 23-24 June 2020.
-The 24th June is an optional trip.
+All applicants will be required to attend our induction programme - 3-7 July 2023.

 If you have met the requirements of your conditional offer, a letter confirming your place at HBHS will be provided.
 This letter will provide enrolment information about when you need to attend school to obtain your timetable.